txus/saga/README.md

 * [x] Material design in the Player
 * [x] Probabilistic passage links
 * [x] Probabilistic consequences
+* [x] Basic time-travel across all IDE

 ### Tooling / Debugging

+* [x] Basic debugging a story, recording choices and asking facts where they came from
 * [ ] Debugging a passage by running it with a canned bag of facts
 * [ ] Debugging-enabled player within the IDE (manipulating facts, etc)
 * [ ] Debugging-enabled player within the IDE (manipulating facts, etc)